tochibedford/custom-curses/ReadMe.md

 ## The way it works

-- A canvas object is instantiated and bound to a Pointer Object (a pointer can ony have 1 canvas object)
-- Several Pointer objects can then be bound to a cursor Object.
-You can theoretically pass in an infinite number of Pointers to the cursor
+- Several Pointer objects can be bound to a cursor Object.
+You can theoretically pass in an infinite number of Pointers to the cursor.
 - The cursor object is then drawn to the canvas.
-For each animation loop It waits for all canvas objects to draw and update before cloearing the canvas.
+For each animation loop it waits for all canvas objects to draw and update before clearing the canvas.
+- A canvas object is instantiated and bound to the Cursor Object.
 - The canvas element is only allowed to have 1 Cursor Object, not sure why anyone would want other wise.

 ## Installation